gSchool/mcsp-unit-oop/01-oop/04-getters-and-setters.md

 obj.name = 4; // Error: Invalid name given
 ```

-Now that we have a basic understanding of getters and setters, let's return to our example we ended on from the last section:
+Now that we have a basic understanding of getters and setters, let's return to the example we ended with in the previous section:

 ```js
 const Player = (name, hp) => {